MehmetZorlu07/remote-mentoring/README.md

 * Create an account by e-mail, username and password
 * Login and logout
 * Reset password
-...Prove ID to initiate a password reset request ...Submit a new password after clicking the link in the e-mail
+...Prove ID to initiate a password reset request..
+...Submit a new password after clicking the link in the e-mail..
 * Account management
-...Edit login credentials
+...Edit login credentials..
-...Edit profile information
+...Edit profile information..
-...(Academic) View and edit their project proposals ...(Student) View their applied/accepted projects
+...(Academic) View and edit their project proposals..
+...(Student) View their applied/accepted projects..
 * (Academic) Propose a project
 * (Student) Apply for a project

 ### Projects
 * Created by academics
 * Edited by academics
-...details can be changed
+...details can be changed..
-...get deleted
+...get deleted..
 * Applied by students

 ## Mind Map for the MVP